H-3210 Variable Income

 H-3220 Incurred Medical Expenses (IMEs)

-Example: A NF person has an assignable general health insurance policy.
+Example: A person living in a nursing facility has an assignable general health insurance policy.
 The premiums are $50 a month and are paid by the person's son.
 The son states that he will continue to make these premium payments for the person.
-Since the person is not paying the premiums, they are not deductible as an IME.
+Since the person is not paying the premiums, they are not allowable as an IME deduction.

 H-3230 Both Variable Income and Incurred Medical Expenses (IME)